 We welcome the commitment to look at ways to help ensure Europe has the supply of affordable medicines to meet its needs.
 Addressing access and availability of medicines issues is a shared goal and the shared responsibility of our industry, our healthcare systems and policy makers.
 Patients expect us to work together to overcome barriers to access and availability.

 We believe that finding real solutions requires new partnerships and new ways of working to optimize access to health care more broadly, including how we manage the introduction of new treatments and services.
-We believe it is time for different type of conversation and EFPIA supports the EU Health Summit’s call for a multi-stakeholder high level Forum for better access to health innovation to bring all actors together to discuss how to facilitate better access and availability to new treatments and technologies today, medical innovation for tomorrow and sustainable healthcare systems.
+We believe it is time for different type of conversation and EFPIA supports the EU Health Summit’s call for a multi-stakeholder High-Level Forum on Access and Healthcare Transformation to bring all actors together to discuss how to facilitate better access and availability to new treatments and technologies today, medical innovation for tomorrow and sustainable healthcare systems.

 The call to support the European pharmaceutical industry to ensure that it remains an innovator and world leader is critical in the context of the global race to attract life-science investment.
 To achieve this, Europe needs an industrial strategy that evolves the regulatory environment, utilizes healthcare data, protects Europe’s IP framework and supports sustainable manufacturing.